bawkee/SqlBinder/README.md

 FROM Categories {WHERE {Categories.CategoryID :categoryIds}}
 ```

-Any one of aforementioned scripts may be put in the `CategorySales.sql` file and used without modifying the C# code.
-With SqlBinder your SQL scripts can be *truly* separate from everything else.

 What SqlBinder does is it binds `SqlBinder.Condition` objects to its template scripts returning a valid SQL which you can then pass to your ORM.

 ## Tutorials, Examples and Demo App
-On [SqlBinder's Code Project article](https://www.codeproject.com/Articles/1246990/SqlBinder-Library) you may explore more in-depth examples offering some deeper insight and easy to follow tutorials.

-A very useful Demo App comes with SqlBinder source code which may introduce you better to SqlBinder than examples or anything else.
-It is described in more detail on the [Code Project article](https://www.codeproject.com/Articles/1246990/SqlBinder-Library).
+- **In-depth Guide**: Discover more examples and tutorials in the [SqlBinder's Code Project article](https://www.codeproject.com/Articles/1246990/SqlBinder-Library).

+- **Demo App**: The SqlBinder source code includes a hands-on demo application, offering a deeper dive into its capabilities.
+More details can be found in the [Code Project article](https://www.codeproject.com/Articles/1246990/SqlBinder-Library).

-Don't forget to rate the article if you like what you see!
+⭐ Don't forget to rate the article if it helped!

-## The Performance
+## Performance Metrics
-SqlBinder is *very* fast but I have nothing to compare it with.
-Instead, you can combine it with micro ORM solutions like Dapper and measure the potential overhead.
-I took Dapper for reference as it's the fastest micro-ORM that I currently know of.

-Consider the following tables.
-On the left column you will see performance of Dapper alone and on the right column you will see Dapper doing the exact same thing but with added overhead of SqlBinder doing its magic.
+SqlBinder's performance, when combined with ORMs like Dapper, is exceptional:

 **LocalDB (Sql Sever Express):**
 ```